A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Main results

 \section{Main results}

-In this section, our main theorem is proved.
+In this section, we prove our main theorem.
 We take a unifying method to treat improvement of some entropy inequalities.
-The reasoning method followed here is completely different from that used by Carlen and Lieb \cite{Carlen} since we get rid of Peierls-Bogoliubov inequality and Golden-Thompson inequality, powerful tools in quantum statistic mechanics.
+The proof strategy followed here is completely different from that used by Carlen and Lieb \cite{Carlen}.
+In the following proposition, we present a very simple and natural proof following our unifying approach. \begin{prop} For two states $\rho,\sigma\in\density{\cH_d}$ and a quantum channel $\Phi$ over $\cH_d$, we have